rouzinho/MotorCedarDFT/README.md

 You can now go back to the cedar main interface and click on the Utilities tab.

-Drag the EarSubscriber widget into the architecture panel.
-When your architecture is ready, you can start the simulation.
-You will see that the EarSubscriber transform the input of a topic into a 1D Gaussian function.
-For this case, I read data from a noise sensor and use the value as amplitude of the gaussian function.
+Drag the MotorHead widget into the architecture panel.
+Connect the output of a space to rate widget to the input of the MotorHead widget.
+The outputs of the Neural Field now drive the motor of your choice !

 ## Work in progress